kburson/Udacity-FSJS-Unit-3/README.md

 > you can add the "first_name" and "last_name" properties if you like, but they are not required.

-The response will include the Authorization Token (JWT) in the response headers.
-Copy this header (without the `Bearer ` preface) and paste this into the postman environment variable `LOGGED_IN_USER_TOKEN`.
+The response will include the Authorization Token (JWT) in the response headers. the post-response scripts will automatically capture this header value and store it in a postman environment variable.

+You can use the `login` api to refresh the token at any time.
+I am setting the expiry of the token to 10 minutes, which is sufficient time for testing

 after that all the api endpoints should work for you.

+## Generate test data set for manual inspection

+You may want to quickly generate a test data set to view with the various API requests in the postman collection.
+There is a script setup for this.

+`npm run generate-test-data`

+This will generate a set of test data that is used during unit testing.
+It include 10 products, 10 users, 16 orders (both open and fulfilled) and 29 order items spread across the 16 orders.

+You can reset the dataset at any time with:

+1. `npm run db.reset:dev`
+2. `npm run generate-test-data`

+> This is only for the dev database - which is the only db you should use when exercising the API endpoints in postman.
+The test db is used for unit tests and will auto-hydrate and reset as needed by the tests.